 What to Expect When Visiting Venezuela

 If you do decide to visit Venezuela, you can expect a challenging and potentially dangerous experience.
 The country is plagued by crime, including kidnapping, robbery, and murder.
 The government has also been accused of human rights abuses, including arbitrary detention and torture.
-(See Also: Is Cook Islands Safe To Visit?
-A Traveller’s Guide)
+(See Also: Is It Safe To Visit Benin?
+A Traveler’s Guide)

 You should also be prepared for widespread shortages of food, medicine, and other essential goods.
 The country’s infrastructure is also in disrepair, with many roads and buildings in a state of disrepair.
 The country’s healthcare system is also severely underfunded, with many hospitals and clinics lacking basic medical supplies and equipment.